 A brush stroke typeface in a heavier weight.
 This font may be a good option if you’d like to ensure that your logo can scale to small sizes and still be legible.

 A new elegant signature font by Eldertype Studio, debuted in February of this year.

-Another brush script font by Creatype Studio.
-This one has a bit more personality to it.
+A nice brush script font by Get Studio.
+This one has a bit more personality and texture to it.

 A signature font by Mega Type, first seen in March of 2018.
 This one is specified as a photography logo font, but its personalized appeal would make it very compatible.

 A handwriting font by Solidtype.
 I always like a font that has a lot of vertical depth to it.